sagemath/trac_to_gh/Issue 9564.md

 # Issue 9564: libsingular exponentiation can not be interrupted

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9564

 Original creator: SimonKing